calacademy-research/minibar/README.md

         -n <num_seqs> number of sequences to read from file (ex: -n 100) -n <first_seq>,<num_seqs> (ex: -n 102,3)

-### Requirements
-**minibar.py** is written in Python version 2.7 and is compatible with Python version 3.
-It imports the edlib library which you can install using **pip install edlib** and, if you are interested, its source can be found at https://github.com/Martinsos/edlib.

-With the requirements of a typical Python installation, the minibar.py source and the edlib module installed, minibar should run on MacOS, Linux and Windows.

 ### Example
 Following example adds the Sample ID and hit quality info to the comment field of each record and saves the results in another Fasta file we've named PeperomiaTestSet_SampleIDs.fa.
 Also shown are the headers for the first two Fasta records with the added information in **bold** which you'll need to scroll to the end of the lines to see.
 <pre>